 I copied and pasted a full novella of over 20,000 words into the app, and it accepted it without even a small lag.

 All my text appeared instantly, along with the results in edit mode for reading level, grade level, reading time, word count and suggested corrections and improvements.

-In the help section for the app it says, Hemingway makes your writing bold and clear.
+In the help section for the app it says, the Hemingway editor makes your writing bold and clear.

 As you can see by the five coloured recommendations for writing style in the image, the app is concentrating on clarity.